American Rescue Plan Act 2021 (ARP)/Higher Education Emergency Relief Fund III (HEERF III)

 How will I receive this money?

-All emergency grants will be processed through student accounts.
-Emergency grants will be directly deposited into bank accounts for students who are enrolled in direct deposit.
-Students without direct deposit will receive a refund check in the mail.
-It is expected that checks will be sent to students in early to mid-July.
+Emergency grants will be directly deposited into bank accounts for students who are enrolled in direct deposit (see information above on how to set this up).
+Students without direct deposit will receive a disbursement check in the mail.

 Do I need to repay the money?

-No. Students will not need to repay any money received through this fund.
+No. Students will not need to repay any money received through the HEERF fund.

 Does this funding affect my other financial aid?

-No. This is an emergency grant to help students manage unexpected expenses related to the coronavirus, and it will not have any impact on other financial aid a student may be eligible to receive.
+No. HEERF programs are emergency grants to help students manage unexpected expenses related to the coronavirus, and it will not have any impact on other financial aid a student may be eligible to receive.

 What if I still have an account balance?

-Any CARES Act funding awarded will be paid to the student directly, and it will not cover any outstanding balances owed to Loyola University Maryland.
+Both the CARES Act and CRRSSA grants will not be applied to the student’s account.
 Any outstanding balance owed to Loyola will remain the responsibility of the student.